end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 For instance the demultiplexor could be a perfect candidate for reusability.
 It could be reused on other platforms like airplanes to control non-critical flight accessories like landing lights where front, wings and tail lights could be controlled by a single channel.

 The LED and buzzer could also be made into modules.
-Each or both could be modified to be directly connected to a dedicated channel on the receiver.&nbsp;If I ever upgrade the quadcopter to a 8-channels (or more) receiver, I could still use the LED and the buzzer without requiring the demultiplexor part.
+Each or both could be modified to be directly connected to a dedicated channel on the receiver.
+If I ever upgrade the quadcopter to a 8-channels (or more) receiver, I could still use the LED and the buzzer without requiring the demultiplexor part.

 # References